 Actionable Tip:

 Monitoring database activity allows you to detect suspicious behavior in real time.
-This can help you identify potential breaches before they escalate.
+By analyzing access patterns and query logs, you can identify potential threats before they escalate.

 Actionable Tip:

 Weak or stolen credentials are a common entry point for cybercriminals.
-Strengthening your authentication methods can significantly reduce the risk of unauthorized access.
+Strengthening your authentication methods can prevent unauthorized access to your database.

 Actionable Tip: